Skip to content

 Authentication API

 This documentation provides comprehensive details for the Authentication API endpoints.
-The API supports user registration, login, password management, and email verification functionality with support for multiple user types (customer, seller, admin).
+The API supports user registration, login, password management, token refresh, email verification, and account security features.

 Base URL: http://localhost:8080